pramodjha/getting-cleaning-data/codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Attribute Information

-For each record in the dataset it is provided:

-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-Triaxial Angular velocity from the gyroscope.
-A 561-feature vector with time and frequency domain variables.
-Its activity label.
-An identifier of the subject who carried out the experiment.
-Section 1.
-Merge the training and the test sets to create one data set.

-After setting the source directory for the files, read into tables the data located in
+# Get the Data in R
+  Getting data from given url by using "download.file" function

+# download the file and store in directory
+  Storing data into working directory for further manipulation

+# Unzip the file
+  unzip the file using "unzip" function in order to extract all the file which are compressed in zip folder

+# Getting list of unziped file from "UCHI HAR dataset"
+  Checking list of files in "UCHI HAR dataset folder"

+# Reading data from files into variable
+  Reading following files by storing into variable
     features.txt
     activity_labels.txt
     subject_train.txt
     x_train.txt
     y_train.txt
     subject_test.txt
     x_test.txt
     y_test.txt

-Assign column names and merge to create one data set.
+# binding row by using rbind
+  By using rbind row of subject_test.txt & subject_train.txt are binded and table created called "data_subject" similarly row of y_test.txt & y_train.txt are binded into one table called "data_activity" and row of  X_test.txt & X_train.txt are binded and formed tabled called "data_feature"

+  by binding row three tables are created 1) "data_subject" 2) "data_activity" 3) "data_feature"

+# set_variable
+  Setting header for variables by uisng "names" function

+# Combine Column by using cbind
+  Column for each table created above are combine by using function called "cbind"

-Section 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+# Subset Name of Features by measurements on the mean and standard deviation

-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.

-Section 3.
-Use descriptive activity names to name the activities in the data set
+  As we required only column with mean and stadard deviation so we created subset of data with same specification

+# Subset the data frame Data by seleted names of Features

-Merge data subset with the activityType table to cinlude the descriptive activity names
+# Read descriptive activity names from “activity_labels.txt
+  Assigning  lables from activity labels.txt files

-Section 4.
-Appropriately label the data set with descriptive activity names.
+# Appropriately labels the data set with descriptive variable names

-Use gsub function for pattern replacement to clean up the data labels.

-Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+  As one of the important component of tidydata is to have descriptive variable name of a variable there for proper labels are assinged to it.